create-new-entity/bookden/README.md

-# Bookden - A portfolio e-commerce site
+# Bookden — Full-Stack Book Commerce Platform

 ### Contents
 - [What is bookden?](#what-is-bookden)